Pakistan stops postal mail service from India: Ravi Shankar Prasad

 New Delhi, Oct 21: India on Monday slammed Pakistan for unilaterally stopping postal mail service between the two nations, saying the move was in contravention of international norms.

-Union Minister Ravi Shankar Prasad said Pakistan resorted to the move without giving any prior notice to India.
-"Pakistan's decision is directly in contravention of international postal union norms.
-But Pakistan is Pakistan," Prasad, who is the Minister for Communications and IT, said on the sidelines of an event here.
+Union Minister Ravi Shankar Prasad said Pakistan took the decision without giving any notice to India.

+"Pakistan''s decision is directly in contravention of international postal union norms.
+But Pakistan is Pakistan," said Prasad, who is the Minister for Communications and Information Technology, on the sidelines of an event in Delhi.

-The minister added that Pakistan "without any prior notice or information has stopped sending postal department's letter to India".
+The minister said Pakistan "without any prior notice or information has stopped sending postal department's letters to India".